Antiferromagnetism and Stripe Channel Order in the $\mathrm{SU}(N)$-Symmetric Two-Channel Kondo Lattice Model: End Matter

 with the action,

 Here, $\mu$ is the $\SU(N)$ spin flavor index, the Lagrange multiplier $\lambda_{\bm{i}}$ enforces the on-site half-filling constraint $\sum_\mu f\dg_{\bm{i}\mu} f_{\bm{i}\mu} = N/2$, which implies $Q=N/2$.
 The auxiliary field $V_{\bm{i}a}$ acts as a dynamic hybridization between the conduction electrons $(c)$ and localized moments $(f)$.
-Due to the two-channel structure, the channel index of the hybridization parameter $ $, up to its magnitude, behaves as a spinor.
+Because of the two-channel structure, the channel index of the hybridization parameter $ $, up to its magnitude, behaves as a spinor.

 In the large-$N$ limit, we seek to determine the state that minimizes the free energy, and in the limit of $T\to0$, the ground-state energy.
 At half-filling, $\lambda_{\bm{i}}=0$, as can be seen from the saddle point equations.
 We further assume static hybridization fields, $V_{\bm{i}a}(\tau)=V_{\bm{i}a}$, with several spatial patterns.
 Motivated by our numerical simulations in the main text, we compare the ground-state energies of three specific spatial patterns: ferrochannel, antiferrochannel, and $\pi$-modulated stripe channel configurations.
-For each ansatz, we find the effective large-$N$ mean field Hamiltonian and solve for its band structure energy $E^b_{\bm{k}}[\{V\}_{\bm{i}a}]$.
+For each \textit{Ansatz}, we find the effective large-$N$ mean field Hamiltonian and solve for its band structure energy $E^b_{\bm{k}}[\{V\}_{\bm{i}a}]$.
 The free energy per site and flavor is then given by,

-For each case, this procedure yields a free energy $F(V)$ where $V$ is the magnitude of the non-vanishing hybridization field.
+For each case, this procedure yields a free energy $F(V)$ where $V$ is the magnitude of the nonvanishing hybridization field.
 We then numerically minimize $F(V)$ with respect to $V$ to find the optimal value, $V^*$.
 As shown in~\cref{fig:free_energy_order} of the main text, we find that the stripe channel order attains the lowest free energy for low to intermediate coupling strengths $J/t\leq3.23$, whereas the ferrochannel phase becomes favorable at larger $J/t>3.23$.